-Proposition 2 Suppose that the buyers' values are i.i.d. and the cost of acquiring information is the same for all buyers.
-Then, there is a sequence of take-it-or-leave-it offers followed by a second-price auction held in period N such that the associated mechanism extracts the full surplus.
+Proposition 2 In the sequential search model with i.i.d. values and identical costs of acquiring information, there exists a sequence of take-it-or-leave-it offers followed by a second-price auction held in period N such that the associated mechanism extracts the full surplus.
 The prices at which the good is offered are decreasing in t.